Arnaud de Borchgrave

-Arnaud Charles Paul Marie Philippe de Borchgrave (26 October 1926 – 15 February 2015) was a Belgian-American journalist who specialized in international politics.
+Arnaud Charles Paul Marie Philippe de Borchgrave (26 October 1926 – 15 February 2015) was a Belgian–American journalist who specialized in international politics.
 Following a long career with the news magazine Newsweek, covering 17 wars in 30 years as a foreign correspondent, he held key editorial and executive positions with The Washington Times and United Press International.
 Borchgrave was also a founding member of Newsmax Media.

-Early life and family
+Early life and education

 Borchgrave was born in Brussels into the De Borchgrave d'Altena family.
-He was the son of Belgian Count Baudouin de Borchgrave d'Altena, later head of military intelligence for the Belgian government-in-exile during the Second World War, and his British wife Audrey Dorothy Louise Townshend.
-His mother was the daughter of Major General Sir Charles Townshend and his French wife, Alice Cahen d'Anvers, who was famously painted alongside her sister in Renoir's Pink and Blue.
+He was the son of Belgian Count Baudouin de Borchgrave d'Altena, later head of military intelligence for the Belgian government in exile during World War II, and his British wife Audrey Dorothy Louise Townshend.
+His mother was the daughter of Major General Sir Charles Townshend and his French wife, Alice Cahen d'Anvers, who appeared in a notable 1881 portrait alongside her sister in Pierre-Auguste Renoir's Pink and Blue.
 His maternal great-grandfather was Count Louis Cahen d'Anvers, a prominent French banker.
-He was a descendant of George Townshend, 1st Marquess Townshend, through his second son, Lord John Townshend.
+He was a descendant of Field Marshal George Townshend, 1st Marquess Townshend, through his second son, Lord John Townshend.

+Borchgrave was educated in Belgium, at King's Canterbury in England, and in the United States.

+In 1940, as Belgium fell to Nazi Germany's invasion, he and his family escaped on a freighter, and were rescued by a British destroyer after the freighter's captain had attempted to divert to Hamburg.

+Career

+Royal Navy

-Borchgrave was educated in Belgium, King's Canterbury, and the United States.
-As Belgium fell to the German invasion, he and his family escaped on a freighter, being rescued by a British destroyer after the freighter's captain had attempted to divert to Hamburg.
-He served in the British Royal Navy (1942–1946), from the age of 15, after running away from home, convincing his grandmother to assist in falsifying his age so he could enlist.
-He was awarded the Médaille Maritime by Belgium.
+From 1942 to 1946, during much of World War II, Borchgrave served in the British Royal Navy.
+He enrolled at age 15, after running away from home and convincing his grandmother to assist in falsifying his age so he could enlist.
+He was awarded the Maritime Medal by Belgium.

-He gave up his Belgian title of nobility in 1951.
+Journalism

-Newsweek career
+Newsweek

 In 1947, Borchgrave was appointed as the Brussels bureau manager for United Press, and in 1950 he became Newsweek's bureau chief in Paris, and then its chief correspondent.
+In 1951, he gave up his Belgian title of nobility in 1951.

 In 1953, he became a senior editor for the magazine.
 Osborn Elliott, former editor-in-chief of Newsweek, once said: